gluster/Gfapi-sys/README.md

 Higher level safe abstractions are provided by the gluster.rs file.
 These safe bindings are only partially implemented.
 For an example of how to use the bindings please see the [examples](https://github.com/gluster/Gfapi-sys/tree/master/examples) directory.

+Note: These bindings will fail to build with Glusterfs 3.x series

 # Projects written with Gfapi-sys

 Here is a list of known projects using gfapi-sys: